LAVI-USP/pyDBT/README.md

     * ```python3 setup.py install```

- 3. If you have problems with `arch=sm_XX`, modify it in the `setup.py` accordingly to your NVIDIA-GPU architecture.
+ 3. If you have problems with `arch=sm_XX`, modify it in the `setup.py`code according to your NVIDIA-GPU architecture.
 This [link](https://arnon.dk/matching-sm-architectures-arch-and-gencode-for-various-nvidia-cards/) has some references.

  4. run the example: